physrisk/website-source/articles/2014/acchieving-high-clustering-in-scale-free-networks.md

 Context of the three main random network models
 -----------------------------------------------

-Bellow you should see a contents of the slide featured in the presentation by A. L. Barabasi (full slides may be found here:
+Below you should see a contents of the slide featured in the presentation by A. L. Barabasi (full slides may be found here:
 <http://barabasilab.neu.edu/courses/phys5116/>).
 On this slide the three
 main network formation models